skuhl/opengl-examples/help/README.txt

 OpenGL 3.2 or higher (required) - OpenGL is available on all Linux machines.
-To check the version of OpenGL on your computer, run "glxgears | grep version".
+To check the version of OpenGL on your computer, run "glxinfo | grep version".
 Ignore any lines that say "glx" and the other version numbers should indicate which version of OpenGL your machine supports.
 The program "glxgears" is also typically available on Linux.
 It is a simple OpenGL program that shows spinning gears and